VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      Optional path to bearer token file to use for -datasource.url.
   -datasource.disableKeepAlive
      Whether to disable long-lived connections to the datasource.
 If true, disables HTTP keep-alives and will only use the connection to the server for a single HTTP request.
+  -datasource.disableStepParam
+     Whether to disable adding 'step' param to the issued instant queries.
+This might be useful when using vmalert with datasources that do not support 'step' param for instant queries, like Google Managed Prometheus.
+It is not recommended to enable this flag if you use vmalert to query VictoriaMetrics.
   -datasource.headers string
      Optional HTTP extraHeaders to send with each request to the corresponding -datasource.url.
 For example, -datasource.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -datasource.url.
 Multiple headers must be delimited by '^^': -datasource.headers='header1:value1^^header2:value2'
   -datasource.lookback duration